Hussain004/Obstacle-Mapping-Simulation/README.md

 <h1> Demonstration Video </h1>

-A demonstration video showcasing the obstacle mapping functionality can be found here.
+A demonstration video showcasing the obstacle mapping functionality can be found in the repo (demo).